 If you want to absolutely stun your guests then forget the porterhouse and buy some Tomahawk ribeyes.

-Here is more information on Tomahawk steaks and where to buy them.
+Here is more information on How to Grill a Tomahawk Steak.